Triacontagonal proofs of the Bell-Kochen-Specker theorem: The 120-cell

-We use a technique due to Lisonek, Raussendorf and Singh\cite{lisonek1}.
-Consider the matrix $M$ whose $i,j$-th element, $M_{i,j}$, is the number of times pentadecagon $i$ of Table 5 occurs in the basis profile of generator $j$ of Table 6 (we take $i$ and $j$ to be the order in which the pentadecagons or generators occur in Table 5 and 6).
-The matrix $M$ obtained in this way is a 20 x 45 matrix.
-A parity proof can be extracted from $M$ by picking an odd number of its columns in such a way that if they are stacked next to each other, the sum of the numbers in each of the rows is even.
-The word describing the resulting parity proof has for its letters the generators corresponding to the columns of $M$ that are picked.
+We use a technique due to Lison{\u e}k et al\cite{lisonek1}, suitably adapted to our needs, to solve the problem.
+Consider the matrix $M$ whose $i,j$-th element, $M_{i,j}$, is the number of times pentadecagon $i$ of Table 6 occurs in the basis profile of generator $j$ of Table 7 (we number the pentadecagons and generators in the order they occur in these tables)\footnote{It is here that our approach deviates from \cite{lisonek1}, which uses rays and bases in place of our pentadecagons and generators in constructing the matrix $M$.
+Thus our approach might be considered a coarse-grained version of their fine-grained one.
+While our approach is unable to capture all the parity proofs in the 120-cell, it compensates by offering a far more detailed view of the ones it does.}.
+The matrix $M$ has dimensions 20 x 45.
+A parity proof can be extracted from $M$ by picking an odd number of its columns in such a way that if they are stacked side by side, the sum of the numbers in each of the horizontal rows is even.
+The word describing the resulting proof has for its letters the generators corresponding to the columns that are picked.
 It remains only to explain how the right columns of $M$ are to be picked.\\

-The problem is solved if we find all 45-dimensional column vectors $X$, with elements of 0 or 1, for which the equation $MX = 0$ (mod 2) is satisfied, for then the non-vanishing elements of $X$ will indicate the columns of $M$ to be picked.
-The solutions to the foregoing equation are all the vectors in the nullspace of $M$ (by which we mean all vectors $X$ such that $MX = 0$ (mod 2)).
-We used Maple to find that the nullspace has dimension 30 and obtained a set of linearly independent vectors in it.
+The problem can be solved by finding all 45-dimensional column vectors $X$, with elements of 0 or 1, for which the equation $MX = 0$ (mod 2) is satisfied, for then the non-vanishing elements of $X$ will indicate the columns of $M$ to be picked.
+The solutions to the preceding equation are all vectors in the nullspace of the matrix $M$ mod 2.
+We used Maple to find that the nullspace has dimension 30 and found a set of linearly independent vectors in it.
 Taking all possible linear combinations of these vectors, with coefficients of 0 or 1, gives $2^{30}$ solutions to the equation $MX = 0$ (mod 2).
-However, only half of these solutions (namely, those with an odd number of 1's as elements) give parity proofs.
+However only half these solutions (namely, the ones with an odd number of 1's as elements) give parity proofs.
 Thus the number of parity proofs is $2^{29}$, and each of them can be constructed as the union of the bases associated with the generators picked out by the non-vanishing elements of $X$.\\